z669016/adventofcode-2017/README.md

 the input) the results start to repeat.
 So, create a list of results (including result 0, the initial value) and the result after 1 bilion repetitions will equal the result after (1.000.000.000 % repeatListSize) ...

+## Day 17
+A simple update on a ```List``` works well for part 1.
+For part two however, you need to add too many values to use a ```List```.
+However, the answer will be the value after the 0 (always the very first value in the list).
+So basically, if you would only remember the value inserted when current = 0, that would be the right answer.
+All other inserted values can be ignored.